lasso-js/lasso/README.md

 </html>
 ```

-Finally, run the following command to generate the optimized resource bundles for the page and to also inject the required `<script>` and `<link>` tags into the HTML page:
+Finally, run the following command to generate the resource bundles for the page and to also inject the required `<script>` and `<link>` tags into the HTML page:

 ```bash
 lasso style.less \